 Who doesn’t want to save money when fueling up?
 GasBuddy allows you to comparison shop for gas without driving around the neighborhood.
 When traveling, you can consult the app to find prices on or near your route.
 If you become a registered user, GasBuddy can send you deal alerts to help you save up to 25 cents a gallon at select stations.
 If you report prices, you can get points, and those or any other points you earn in the app can be used to enter drawings for free gas cards.

 Google Translate makes toting a foreign language dictionary while traveling passé in numerous ways.
 Instantly see and hear on your phone a conversation in dozens of languages.
-Translate text among 108 languages, 59 of them even when you are offline.
+The service supports more than 130 languages by typing.
+You can translate 59 languages even when you're offline.
 If you see a sign you don’t understand, point your phone’s camera at it and receive an instant translation.
 It also can help you learn how to pronounce a word.

 From Acadia to Zion, Recreation.gov can help you plan trips to national parks, monuments, forests and other federal lands.
 Through partnerships with a dozen federal agencies, among them the Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service and U.S. Forest Service, it has listings for more than 4,200 facilities and 113,000 individual sites.
 The app is geared toward folks who want to camp, hike and raft as well as people hitting the road in their RVs.
 Arrange for entry tickets, permits, site passes and tours through the app.
 Filter searches by amenities, price and site types as well as check the availability of campsites.